Temperature anomaly (K; relative to 1971-2000) - Land: latitudes between 30S and 00N - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In land locations at latitudes between 30 degrees South and 00 degrees North, the temperature anomaly relative to the 1971-2000 average was 0.44 degrees Kelvin in November 2025, compared to 0.51 in the previous month.
+In land locations at latitudes between 30 degrees South and 00 degrees North, the temperature anomaly relative to the 1971-2000 average was 0.41 degrees Kelvin in December 2025, compared to 0.40 in November 2025.

 Sample.
-This monthly series has 2,111 records.
-The series covers the period going from January 1850 to November 2025.
+In the monthly series shown in the figure, there are a total of 2,112 observations.
+The series covers the period extending from January 1850 to December 2025.

 History.
-Here are some statistics computed on the full sample: the anomaly recorded a bottom of -1.32 degrees Kelvin in February 1917; it peaked at 1.03 in February 2024; it averaged -0.30.
+Here are some statistics computed on the entire sample: the anomaly averaged -0.30 degrees Kelvin; it hit a minimum of -1.33 in February 1917; it hit a maximum of 1.02 in February 2024.

 Latest values